SaiPrahladh/Personal-Portfolio/content/home/experience.md

     date_start: 2021-09-20
     description: >-2
        Engineer at the Memory Solutions Lab working on value proposition of storage solutions for SOTA Deep Learning Algorithms:

-        * Developed a Verilog code generation assistant with a chat-based UI using various code-gen LLMs, with the best performing model achieving 80% pass@5 success rate in Verilog code generation, benchmarked with VerilogEval, enhancing user interaction and development efficiency
+        * Developed a Verilog code generation assistant using LLMs, incorporating conversational AI for a chat-based interface that improved code suggestions and completion.
+Achieved 88% pass@5 success, leveraging fine-tuning on domain-
+         specific datasets and a custom benchmark to optimize performance and efficiency.
+        * Developed a scalable full-stack application for the Verilog Code gen assistant, comprising of a user-friendly interface, an inference server for model execution, and robust user authentication integration, ensuring seamless and             secure functionality.
-        * Designed a movie recommendation demo for DLRM inference utilizing Memory Semantic SSD and showcased the same in the Open Compute Project conference.
+        * Developed a movie recommendation system using DLRM with Memory Semantic SSD for personalized recommendations.
+Demonstrated it at the “Open Compute Project” conference, highlighting AI-based decision-making and system performance.
-        * Established a Jenkins pipeline to automate performance tests and also created a visualization dashboard and streamlined performance testing.
-Accelerated performance testing by 10% through the automation.
+        * Established a Jenkins pipeline to automate performance testing and built a Grafana dashboard for data visualization, accelerating the testing process by 15% and enhancing monitoring efficiency.

   - title: Graduate Teaching Assistant
     company: Carnegie Mellon University